• Skip to main content

 • Pure & High Quality - Crafting khoya at home guarantees unparalleled quality since you have complete control when it comes to ingredients.

-• Elevate Taste of Your Mithai - The desserts that you will make using homemade khoya will be far superior in taste.
+• Elevate Taste of Mithai you make at home - The desserts that you will make using homemade khoya will be far superior in taste.

 • Authentic Taste & Texture - The texture of this instant khoya faithfully mirrors the traditional counterpart.
-Rich and crumbly, it retains the indulgent character that defines authentic khoya.
-The taste is sweet and creamy.
+Rich and crumbly, it retains the indulgent quality that defines authentic khoya.
+The taste is sweet and creamy!

 • Effortless & Quick - The entire process demands a mere 15 minutes of your time.
 No laborious scraping and long hours tethered to the stove.

-• Make ahead - You can make and freeze instant khoya for extended periods – a personal favorite strategy of mine for the elaborate preparations ahead of Indian festivals.
+• Make ahead - You can make and freeze instant khoya for extended periods – a personal favorite strategy of mine for preparations ahead of Indian festivals.

 Instant Mawa blocks piled on top of each other.